raiden-network/scenario-player/README.rst

     make install-dev

-Note that this installs a pypi version - if you'd like to run the SP against the latest commit on the `develop` branch of the `raiden` repository, addtionally run this command::
+Note that this installs a pypi version of `raiden` - if you'd like to run the SP against the latest commit on the `develop` branch of the `raiden` repository, addtionally run this command::

     make install-raiden-develop